damlobster/ada2018/README.md

 - [src/tone](src/local): each subfolder contains a notebook corresponding to local computations for specific task; we have put together all the computations in the [Milestone3.pynb](src/Milestone3.ipynb)

-- [src/data](src/data): data files that have been in the local computations, contains files issued from cluster computations as weel as external datasets and assets files.
+- [src/data](src/data): data files that have been generated from local computations, files issued from cluster computations as well as external datasets and assets files.

 # Dataset